 The Human Services curriculum prepares students for entry-level career positions in a variety of human services occupations.
-Students interested in transferring to a four-year college to major in Social Work after completing their studies at BCC should see the program description for the Human Services Option of the Liberal Arts and Sciences Associate in Arts, AA
+Students interested in transferring to a four-year college to major in Social Work after completing their studies at BCC should see the program description for the Human Services Option of the Liberal Arts and Sciences AA.